DLR-RM/stable-baselines3/docs/guide/custom_policy.rst

 By default, ``CombinedExtractor`` processes multiple inputs as follows:

-1. If input is an image (automatically detected, see ``common.preprocessing.is_image_space``), process image with Nature Atari CNN network and output a latent vector of size ``64``.
+1. If input is an image (automatically detected, see ``common.preprocessing.is_image_space``), process image with Nature Atari CNN network and output a latent vector of size ``256``.
 2. If input is not an image, flatten it (no layers).
 3. Concatenate all previous vectors into one long vector and pass it to policy.

-Much like above, you can define custom feature extractors as above.
-The following example assumes the environment has two keys in the observation space dictionary: "image" is a (1,H,W) image, and "vector" is a (D,) dimensional vector.
+Much like above, you can define custom feature extractors.
+The following example assumes the environment has two keys in the observation space dictionary: "image" is a (1,H,W) image (channel first), and "vector" is a (D,) dimensional vector.
 We process "image" with a simple downsampling and "vector" with a single linear layer.

 .. code-block:: python

   import gym
   import torch as th
   from torch import nn